bl-sdk/bl-sdk.github.io/faq/index.md

 ```
 Note that this file is bundled with the SDK, so updating will overwrite it.

+## My game is crashing when...
+### I open one of the entrys in the BL3 Mod Menu
+Update the sdk, this was fixed in version 1.3.
+The BL3 update on 2024-08-08 caused older versions of
+the BL3 Mod Menu to crash when creating a slider or keybind option.

 ## How do I use this with the plugin loader for OpenHotfixLoader/BL3HM/other dll mods?
 For convenience, the SDK zip comes with a plugin loader pre-packaged, the sdk itself is a plugin
 just like everything else.
 You can just throw these other mods into the `Plugins` folder, and